toribasho/OverseerrRequestViaTelegramBot/README.md

 # Access Control Configuration (Optional)
 # Set a password to protect access.
 If empty, no access control is applied.
 PASSWORD = "your-secure-password"  # or "" for no access control

+WHITELIST = []  # Please use the new whitelist.json in the data folder.
 ```

 ### Add script as service